RaviTambade/TAP/notes/FAQ.md

     - Our admissions team is ready to help you talk through your goals, options, and questions!
     - You can schedule a 15-minute 1:1 chat with them through email request of Whats app call, message.

-- Cay you help me get a tech job after I graduate?</summary>
+- Cay you help me get a tech job after I graduate?
-    - Yes!
-With Transflower you’ll receive life time access to our career support and alumni network.
-    - You’ll start working on your job hunt, and job-ready skills on week one!
+    - No!
+We at Transflower believe in capability building and skill enhancement of fresher.
+    - Our students have earned their title and job throgh skill building and continous learning process, we(Transflower) play a catalyst role in thier Skill building process.
     - We support our students from the time they learn their very first line of code until they find a career they’ll love, even after they graduate!
     - Strong network of students, companies who learned from  our mentor would help in getting connected.
-    - Your performance , commitment  matters a lot for taking advantages of these Job hunt opportunities.
+    - Your performance, commitment  matters a lot for taking advantages of these Job hunt opportunities.
+    - Job opportunities are always available for skilled professional.

 - Will Transflower guarantee I'll get a job?</summary>
     - While technology  is still growing–even since the economic changes due to COVID 2020–we know that there are a lot of concerns around getting hired after a bootcamp.